jhnbyrn/951-KLR-PAGES/dme_crank_sensor_hardware.md

 ![](images/ignition_timing/180_timing_calculation_2.png)

+As the picture says, assume we're at the ignition event.
+The current ignition advance value indicates how far away TDC for the current cylinder is.
+Adding 180 degrees to *that* gets us the tooth count for *next* TDC.
+A little later, when we have the advance and dwell time for the next ignition event ready, subtracting these two values from the tooth count to next TDC gets us the tooth count to the start of the next dwell period.
+If we had simply added 180 degrees to the current ignition event, we'd be assuming that the timing advance will be the same for the next cycle.

 Now, the program does this next-TDC business for every ignition event, not just the second one after the ref sensor pulse.
 As we just saw, the counter for the next ignition event is therefore based on the number of teeth between a given ignition event and the start of the next dwell period.

-But the ref sensor interrupt handler obviously must use a counter that's based on the refer sensor's location BTDC, which is totally different.
+But the ref sensor interrupt handler obviously must use a counter that's based on the ref sensor's location BTDC, which is totally different.
 This might seem like a contradiction.
 In fact, after every spark the program calculates two counter values for the next event: the next-TDC based count, and the ref sensor based count.
 When the ref sensor pulse happens, the ref sensor based count is swapped in.
 If the ref sensor pulse doens't happen before the next ignition event needs to happen, then the next-TDC based count will be used by default.

 Thus the next-TDC based calculation is really only needed for the second cylinder in the rotation, and is redundant for the first.
 But if the ref sensor pulse never arrives for some reason, the program will fall back to the next-TDC based count - so the engine will keep running without skipping a beat.